nanacode4/recipe/README.md

 # Recipe Management System

-A **React Native Web** app designed for managing recipes, meal planning, inventory tracking, and more.
+A **React Web** app designed for managing recipes, meal planning, inventory tracking, and more.
 Optimized for **web-based platforms**, this application allows users to explore, save, and organize recipes while integrating meal planning and inventory tracking features.

 ## Features